© Copyright 2006, 2007 by Robert Krten, all rights reserved.

 I digested this awkward phrasing and nodded, "Sure, we learn.
 So what?"

 Larry leaned back, getting comfortable at the table.
 The chairs at Lazy Eddy's were very rustic, and that was being polite.
 It was noon, and the place was hopping.
-Some inconsiderate moron had ordered a fajita, and the waitress was bringing the steaming hotplate of putrid stench over to them, spewing foul cooked pepper gasses, causing our olfactory senses to be overwhelmed temporarily.
+Some inconsiderate moron had ordered a fajita, and the waitress was bringing the steaming hotplate of putrid stench over to them, spewing foul cooked pepper gases, causing our olfactory senses to be overwhelmed temporarily.
 "Man, she must reek when she gets home", Larry grinned.
 He continued, "Well, lots of people have been trying to figure out how to subvert that programmability for their own purposes.
 Spy agencies, with their sleeper agents they awaken with a codeword.
 You know, old movie stuff like that."

 "Sure.
 But Larry, we're not in the spy business," I gently chided him.
 Sometimes he had a roundabout way of getting to his point.
 I suspected it was a stalling tactic to get more beer; I was paying.